thinkthoughts/lean-confinement/SPECIFICATION.md

 2. its assumptions,
 3. the corresponding Lean theorem,
 4. what the kernel checked,
-5. what remains physical or numerical input.
+5. which physical or numerical inputs supply the theorem assumptions.